 Infatica offers both shared and dedicated datacenter IPs.
 Shared datacenter proxies include a pay-as-you-go option but do not support the SOCKS protocol.

-For shared proxies, users can choose from various rotation options: timed rotation (up to 60 minutes), rotation with each request, or sticky sessions.
+For shared proxies, users can choose from three rotation options: timed rotation (up to 60 minutes), per-request rotation, or sticky sessions.

 Rayobyte provides rotating, shared, and dedicated datacenter proxies.
 Rotating datacenter proxies support geo-targeting within the United States.

 These proxies are shared and can be set to rotate to a new IP every 10 to 120 minutes.
 Dedicated datacenter proxies support SOCKS connectivity.
-Rayobyte offers a two-day money-back guarantee on any package of 5 proxies.
+Rayobyte offers a 2-day money-back guarantee on any 5-proxy package.

-Proxy-Seller provides dedicated datacenter IPv4/IPv6 IPs.
+Proxy-Seller provides dedicated IPv4/IPv6 IPs in its data centers.
 Dedicated datacenter proxies are available from approximately 50 locations, with country- and city-level targeting.

 However, city-level targeting is not yet supported in all countries.
 When purchasing a datacenter plan, you can select a specific country or opt for one of the provider’s mixed-location packages.